The main requirement for the seminar is a

 of how it worked, and some discussion of why it had the

-2. A paper on one of the systems covered that goes into much more depth than we do in class.
+2. A paper on one of the systems covered that goes into more depth than my chapter.
 That means finding additional sources and mining them.
-It might also mean arguing that some of my description and/or analysis was wrong--with evidence to support the argument.
+It might also mean arguing that some of my description and/or analysis was wrong—with evidence to support the argument.

-3. A paper that looks at one or more legal issues running through a variety of different legal systems.
+3. A paper that looks at one or more legal issues running through a variety of different legal systems, analogous to the thread chapters in my current book draft.
 Obviously the paper has to go well beyond what we cover in the class discussion.

 4. A paper using ideas from the systems we have covered to suggest, explain, and defend substantial modifications to our legal system.

-To help students who want to do the first sort of paper, which is for obvious reasons the one I most want to see, some possible places to look are:
+To help students who want to do the first sort of paper, which is what most papers in past years have been, some possible places to look are:

 The literature on legal history.
-Obvious possibilities are Anglo-Saxon law, early Irish law, Roman Law, Jewish Law, Ottoman law ... .
+Obvious possibilities are Anglo-Saxon law, Ottoman law ... .

 If you want to go further afield, you could consider whether the observed behavior of any non-human species comes close enough to a legal system to be worth a paper.
 An interesting starting point, although not, I think, an adequate one, might be Chimpanzee Politics by Frans De Waal.
 Or you could look at Konrad Lorenz's books on animal behavior.
-Or you try to analyze a fictional legal system, if you can find one that is well enough described to be usable.
+Or you could try to analyze a fictional legal system, if you can find one that is sufficiently well described.